 - The vehicles there have been designed to be ethanol-compliant for years.

-- People were given the choice whether to take normal petrol or ethanol-blended petrol.
+- People were given the choice of taking either normal petrol or ethanol-blended petrol.

 In India, moving directly from E10 to E20 within just 3 years is creating problems for vehicle owners.